 Emily Rogers, DPT, COMT

 Emily is a 2013 graduate of the Doctor of Physical Therapy program at the University of Colorado Anschutz Medical Center.
-She has recently achieved certification in orthopedic manual therapy through the International Academy of Orthopedic Medicine for the extremities and cervical spine and plans to complete her final certification for the lower spine in the New Year.
+She has achieved certification in orthopedic manual therapy through the International Academy of Orthopedic Medicine for the extremities and spine.
 In 2003, she graduated from Adelphi University in New York with a Bachelor of Fine Arts in Dance.
 During her professional dance career, she enjoyed working with choreographers in New York City, Boston, London, and Denver before deciding to go back to school to pursue a career in physical therapy.
 She is a member of the International Association for Dance Medicine and Science and has been a certified Pilates instructor since 2004, achieving certification through Power Pilates and the Pilates Method Alliance.

 Emily loves working in Alaska where she can spend an entire hour with clients.
 This allows her to form a better understanding of what prompted them to seek change for their health.
 It also allows her the time that is often necessary to discover what perpetuating factors are contributing to the individual’s condition.
 She draws on her diverse background to help clients improve their daily function.